jay-rivard/song-randomizer/README.md

 Currently (as of v1.0) the custom fonts included do not display in the executable JAR file release.

-Also in the repository is 'computer song', a short snippet of the output produced when the chords / notes given are arranged in a Digital Audio Workstation.
+Also in the repository is 'computer song' - a short snippet of the output produced when the chords / notes given by the randomizer are arranged in a Digital Audio Workstation.

 Below is a screenshot demonstrating the running GUI with custom fonts :